Last Updated on 9 July 2021 by Dan

 Once done, this one can simply take building time in the same location to maximise it – most of the benefit is felt after an initial year and a half at a single address.

-Don’t apply for too many financial products in a six month period
+Improve your credit score by not applying for too many financial products in a six month period

 I mean this one falls in the “easy and quick” category because I’m literally telling you not to do something!